rpdrewes/whisper-websocket-server/README.md

 The port number in that ws:// URL must agree with the port that you set the server to run, above.

-Make sure you set the "Audio format" to "raw" (the default).

 I also use the "Anysoft Keyboard" app from f-droid as my basic input mechanism on my Android phone.
 I think things will work with the regular Android input keyboard system, but if you have problems, install the Anysoft Keyboard and try again.

 ---